Marketing, marketing, MARKETING! That’s what we as modern L&D Pros hear daily.

 Talking like a robot and saying “Improve your feedback” is boringly flat.
 It doesn’t spark as an aspirational statement, right?

 I find it helpful to meet people as a fellow learner because we all are.
-Calling out that the activity of feedback is hard and you find that too, helps set a co-partnering context.

-3/ Talk Skills, Not Features
+3/ Talk Outcomes, Not Features

 Don’t share a feature list of what it contains.
 Yes, that means those huge bullet lists that feature on too many course pages.